CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 ## Summary

-In this lab, you have learned how to use automated machine learning in Azure Machine Learning to train a model that predicts the number of ice creams expected to be sold on a given day, based on seasonal and meteorological features.
+In this module, you have learned how to use automated machine learning in Azure Machine Learning to train a model that predicts the number of ice creams expected to be sold on a given day, based on seasonal and meteorological features.
 You also learned how to deploy the model as a real-time endpoint and test it with sample input data.

 ### Congratulations!
 You have successfully completed this lab.